How to Increase Hand Speed - J Release

 I finally can explain it in a way that I think anybody can translate this to the golf course right away and understand what it is that's been missing in your swing.

-We're going to start with the lead arm only.
+We're going to start with a lead arm only.

 So if you're a right -handed golfer, you're going to get left -handed swings.